 - Please save private conversations for before or after class so that all students can hear and pay attention during class.
 No private conversations or disruptive behavior in class.
 Students disrupting class may be asked to leave the classroom or may be dropped from the class. - Turn off & put away cell phones & other devices before class: if your device makes noise or disrupts class, it interferes with other students' ability to learn; the instructor may ask you to leave.
-If it makes noise during a quiz/exam, points may be deducted from your grade or the instructor may take your paper and ask you to leave.
+If it makes noise during a quiz/exam, points may be deducted from your grade or the instructor may take your paper and ask you to leave, even if you have not completed the quiz or exam.